jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/logic-and-semantics.md

 * parametricity explains Noether's theorem in physics [A](http://bentnib.org/conservation-laws.pdf)

+* Sandro Sozzo uses quantum logic and probability to explain human decision making.
+In CS many non-classical logics play an important role ... could some of them be applied to similar questions?

 * ... ?

 ### a somewhat arbitrary list just to indicate that it is likely that much more is possible